dimanikulin/dimanikulin/AIForSWArchitects_BusinessCase_en.md

 Project Timeline:

 TBD

-*Q1 2024*: Requirements gathering and stakeholder alignment.
+- *Q1 2024*: Requirements gathering and stakeholder alignment.
-*Q2 2024*: Platform development kickoff with core feature integration.
+- *Q2 2024*: Platform development kickoff with core feature integration.
-*Q3 2024*: Alpha testing with healthcare professionals and selected patients.
+- *Q3 2024*: Alpha testing with healthcare professionals and selected patients.
-*Q4 2024*: Beta release and validation, including feedback and iteration phase.
+- *Q4 2024*: Beta release and validation, including feedback and iteration phase.
-*Q1 2025*: Full-scale product launch, including marketing and sales rollout.
+- *Q1 2025*: Full-scale product launch, including marketing and sales rollout.
-*Q2 2025*: Post-launch support, user training, and feature enhancement based on feedback.
+- *Q2 2025*: Post-launch support, user training, and feature enhancement based on feedback.

 # 6. Features

 Core Features of MedConnect IoT Platform:

-*Real-Time Data Collection*: Integration with wearable and not wearable devices (smartwatches, glucose monitors, blood pressure monitors).
+- *Real-Time Data Collection*: Integration with wearable and not wearable devices (smartwatches, glucose monitors, blood pressure monitors).
 Captures heart rate, glucose levels, blood pressure, and other vital signs.
-*Predictive Analytics & AI*: Uses machine learning to analyze data trends and predict potential health risks.
+- *Predictive Analytics & AI*: Uses machine learning to analyze data trends and predict potential health risks.
 Provides alerts for healthcare providers if intervention is required.
-*Remote Patient Monitoring (RPM)*: Enables healthcare providers to monitor patients remotely.
+- *Remote Patient Monitoring (RPM)*: Enables healthcare providers to monitor patients remotely.
-*Data Dashboard for Providers:* A centralized dashboard for clinicians to monitor patient health.
+- *Data Dashboard for Providers:* A centralized dashboard for clinicians to monitor patient health.
 Provides historical data, trend analysis, and personalized health insights.
-*Patient Mobile App*: Allows patients to view their health data in real-time, receive medication reminders, and get proactive health tips.
+- *Patient Mobile App*: Allows patients to view their health data in real-time, receive medication reminders, and get proactive health tips.
-*Device Interoperability*: Supports integration with multiple medical devices, ensuring flexibility for patients and healthcare providers.
+- *Device Interoperability*: Supports integration with multiple medical devices, ensuring flexibility for patients and healthcare providers.

 # 7. Actors

-Primary Actors:

-Patients:
+*Primary Actors*:

-Chronic disease patients who use the IoT platform for continuous monitoring.
+- *Patients*: Chronic disease patients who use the IoT platform for continuous monitoring.
 Primary beneficiaries of personalized health insights and real-time data tracking.
-Healthcare Providers:
-Doctors, nurses, and specialists who use the platform to monitor and treat patients remotely.
+- *Healthcare Providers*: Doctors, nurses, and specialists who use the platform to monitor and treat patients remotely.
 They receive alerts on potential health risks and can adjust treatment plans accordingly.
-Healthcare Institutions (Hospitals/Clinics):
-Institutions benefit by reducing hospital admissions, improving patient outcomes, and lowering healthcare costs.
+- *Healthcare Institutions (Hospitals/Clinics)*: Institutions benefit by reducing hospital admissions, improving patient outcomes, and lowering healthcare costs.
-Medical Device Manufacturers:
-Providers of smart medical devices that integrate with the platform, enabling data capture from patients.
+- *Medical Device Manufacturers*: Providers of smart medical devices that integrate with the platform, enabling data capture from patients.
-Insurance Companies:
-Can leverage the platform’s data to optimize healthcare costs, adjust premiums, and offer wellness programs to policyholders.
+- *Insurance Companies*: Can leverage the platform’s data to optimize healthcare costs, adjust premiums, and offer wellness programs to policyholders.

 # 8. Solution advisory subject